 - I have been terminated for cause, what are my rights?

-For cause termination means the employer does not have to provide the employee with common law severence.
 Keep in mind, for cause is reserved for the worst types of workplace misconducts.
 Often times, employers do not understand the capacity of for cause terminations.
 If you think your termination was not for cause, you may not need to accept your termination on that basis.
 Call me today to discuss your case.